cherepan/WillBeRenamedLater_HA/about.md

 #  About Academic Blacklist

-Academic Blacklist is a **community-driven platform** created to support **postdoctoral researchers**, PhD students, and early-career scientists in navigating the power imbalances of academia.
+Honest Academia is a **community-driven platform** created to support **postdoctoral researchers**, PhD students, and early-career scientists in navigating the power imbalances of academia.

 The idea is simple: we **share real experiences** — anonymously or openly — about academic supervisors, labs, and working conditions.